vasilakisfil/Introspected-REST/README.md

 Specifically, especially when having a restrictive Media Type, if we create a client that parses responses using that Media Type then it's easy to "configure" it for another API which also follows the same Media Type.

-HATEOAS should describe on a per-resource basis if the pagination is supported, what is the maximum `per_page` etc.
+Essentially, HATEOAS should **complement** the Media Type by providing the Media Type's hypermedia-ed defined semantics in **runtime** for the client to work properly.
-Essentially, HATEOAS should **complement** the Media Type by providing the Media Type's hypermedia in **runtime** for the client to work properly.
+For instance, HATEOAS could describe on a per-resource basis if the pagination is supported, what is the maximum `per_page` etc.

 #### 6.2.4.
 An alternative architecture
 We feel that the current Media Type specification and use is dated.